Diana-Joya/Raytracer/README.md

 where:

     d, the view direction

     e, the origin

     a,b,c, the triangle vertices

-  β, γ, *t*, unknowns we solve for to calculate intersection.
+    β, γ, t, unknowns we solve for to calculate intersection.

 The intersection is inside the triangle if and only if β>0, γ>0, and β+γ<1.